comeyplus/ngods-stocks/README.md

 ![DBT models](./img/dbt.models.png)

-All data pipeline phases are orchestrated by [Dagster](https://www.dagster.io/) framework.
-Dagster operations, resources and jobs are defined in the [Dagster project](./projects/dagster/).
+All data pipeline phases can be orchestrated by either [Dagster](https://www.dagster.io/) or [Apache Airflow](https://airflow.apache.org/) frameworks:

+**Dagster** operations, resources and jobs are defined in the [Dagster project](./projects/dagster/).

 ![Dagster console](./img/dagster.console.png)

 The pipeline is executed by running the e2e job from the Dagster console at http://localhost:3070/ using [this yaml config file](./projects/dagster/e2e.yaml)

+**Apache Airflow** provides an alternative workflow orchestration solution with:
+- Web-based UI for monitoring and managing workflows
+- Powerful scheduling and retry mechanisms
+- Extensive integration with external systems
+- Sample DAGs demonstrating platform integration

+See the [Airflow Integration Guide](./AIRFLOW_INTEGRATION.md) for detailed information on using Airflow for data pipeline orchestration.

 ## ngods analytics layer
 ngods includes [cube.dev](https://cube.dev/) for [semantic data model](./conf/cube/schema), [Metabase](https://www.metabase.com/) and [Apache Superset](https://superset.apache.org/) for self-service analytics (dashboards, reports, and visualizations).